lbrandy/lbrandy.ruhoh.com/_pages/about.md

 <h3>Projects (including half-finished old stuff)</h3>

-<a href="http://replayspider.com">replayspider</a> -- a starcraft 2 replay aggregation site
+* A starcraft 2 replay aggregation site: <a href="http://replayspider.com">replayspider</a>

-<a href="https://github.com/lbrandy/ffmpeg-fas">ffmpeg-fas</a> -- a library for frame-accurate seeking (by frame number) using ffmpeg.
+* A library for frame-accurate seeking (by frame number) using ffmpeg. <a href="https://github.com/lbrandy/ffmpeg-fas">ffmpeg-fas</a>

-<a href="http://www.youtube.com/watch?v=DZ-gov94_po">an unnamed udk game</a> -- built with the unreal development kit.
+* An <a href="http://www.youtube.com/watch?v=DZ-gov94_po">unnamed udk game</a> built with the unreal development kit.
 Watch the video.
 I'd love to come back to this but making games is a tremendous amount of work.

 <h3>etc</h3>